obabichev/articles/flask-react-heroku-netlify/part1.md

 ## Architecture overview

-First of all, we need to understand what services and technologies we will use to know the scope we want to cover.
-If you see some of these terms the first time in your life do not worry, later we will look at all of them in detail.
+First off, we need to understand what services and technologies we will use to know the scope we want to cover.
+If you've never seen these terms in your life do not worry, we will look at all of them in detail later.

 We will differentiate two configurations: local and production.